 The Benefits Of Collaboratively Resolving Conflicted Issues

 Parenting coordination ideally allows both parties to work through certain issues rather than take their case to the courtroom.
 This has many benefits, including saving time and money, minimizing future conflict, creating a more stable environment for children and reaching more efficient decisions.

 The Advantage We Provide

 As a trained parenting coordinator, Ms. Purdy provides a knowledgeable, neutral perspective to disputes.
 With nearly two decades of family law experience, she is an advocate for collaborative resolutions.
 She will facilitate a discussion that promotes the best interests of the children before ultimately delivering a recommendation to the court.

 Speak With An Experienced Lawyer

 You may feel frustrated over the inability to reach a decision on everyday issues.
 We can discuss the possibility of parenting coordination for your case.
-Schedule a free initial consultation with us.
+Schedule a initial consultation with us.
 Call our Lemoyne office at 717-836-0764 or send us an email.